The next process in the BrainKraft Product Launch Framework is to choose the Market Segments to become the focus of your product launch.

 You can find many books written on the topic of Market Segmentation.
 Most are academic deep dives with tons of market research and analysis techniques.
 Remember this is a beginner's guide so I’ll stick to the basics.

 So what’s a Market Segment?
-It’s simply a subset of potential customers with similar needs and preferences.
+It’s simply a subset of potential customers with similar needs, preferences and communication channels.

-TIP: A market segment is a group of potential customers with similar needs and preferences.
+TIP: A market segment is a group of potential customers with similar needs, preferences and communication channels.